Chart Color Schemes

 Campbelltown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational attainment in Campbelltown is notably higher than broader benchmarks.
-As of a specific date, 38.4% of residents aged 15 and above held university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+As of a certain date, 38.4% of residents aged 15 and above held university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
 Bachelor degrees were the most common at 24.3%, followed by postgraduate qualifications at 11.7% and graduate diplomas at 2.4%.
-Trade and technical skills were also prominent, with 25.5% of residents aged 15 and above holding vocational credentials - advanced diplomas at 9.5% and certificates at 16.0%.
+Vocational credentials were also prominent, with 25.5% of residents aged 15 and above holding them - advanced diplomas accounted for 9.5% and certificates for 16.0%.

-Educational participation was high, with 29.6% of residents currently enrolled in formal education as of a specific date.
+Educational participation was high, with 29.6% of residents enrolled in formal education as of a certain date.
 This included 10.1% in primary education, 7.7% in tertiary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education